areejsalah/evaluate-news-nlp-project-6-/README.md

 # Evaluate-News-NLP Project

-This is a project to Udacity's Front End Web Developer course.
+This is a project to [Udacity](https://www.udacity.com/us)'s Front End Web Developer nanodegree.

+## Overview

+This is a single page web app, which has an input field that accepts a URL as parameter.
+It works checking if the value entered is a valid URL, if so, it gets data from an API and updates the UI with relevant information about the article of the URL provided, such as subjectivity, polarity and whether or not there are signs of irony in the text.
+If the value entered is not a valid URL, it displays an alert message telling the user to use a valid URL pattern.

-## Overview:
+## Project Intro

 * Building a web tool that allows users to run Natural Language Processing (NLP) on articles or blogs found on other websites.
 (NLP is the ability of an application to understand the human language, written or oral)

 * The goal of this project is to get practice with:
   - Setting up Webpack